bernie-skipole/indipydriver/docs/source/usage/example4.rst

                             # ignore an incoming invalid number
                             pass
                         else:
-                            # open or close the widow
+                            # open or close the widow, this only takes action
+                            # if control.auto is True
                             control.set_window(temperature)
                             # send window status light to the client
                             alarmvector["alarm"] = "Ok"